Last week I got a comment on How Much Poison Should We Feed our Kids Today? and thought it was important enough to be a full blog post.

 Without a question, organic farming is much better for the environment than conventional farming.

-Not only does it practice crop rotation, but organic farming is not poisoning the water supply, damaging the soil quality, or negatively impacting biodiversity because it doesn’t use synthetic pesticides, chemicals widely used on GMOs.
+Not only does it practice crop rotation, but organic farming is not poisoning the water supply, damaging the soil quality, or negatively impacting biodiversity because it doesn’t use super-toxic pesticides, chemicals widely used on GMOs.

 Additionally, the workers are not getting sick from exposure to toxic chemicals sprayed on the crops.